BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-02-HelloWorld-Tutorial_part2.markdown

 `Check out your visuals at http://bridges-herokuapp.com/assignments/0/YOUR_USERNAME?apikey=YOUR_API_KEY_WILL_BE_HERE`

 > * USERNAME is case-sensitive and should be your actual user name (seen on the top right when logged in)
+* The website above will be reflected in the eclipse console.
+Note that the website located in the console should be used rather than the sample shown above.
 > * Copy and paste the URL into your favorite browser in order to view the visualization.

 Below is a sample of what your visualization should look like at this point.